RyanTanYiWei/InterviewCoast/index.md

 The iterative process where you learn from it and then you build again is not done often.
 Maybe it's done informally, like the designers who saw it through, informs that we should do them differently the next time, but it's not something that is built into the process in the ways they record the document, and then they use it for the next cycle of planning.

 ## Reflection and Discussions

-The discussion about water governance has opened the conversation about a broader governance structure that influences coastal management practices.
-We can see that some of the stregnths of such a structure is conversely also the reason for some weaknesses.
+"Every land decision is a water management decision"; the discussion about water governance has opened the conversation about a broader governance structure of landuse that influences coastal management practices.
+From the interviews, we can see how some of the strengths of such a structure is conversely the reason for some weaknesses.

 **Efficient and Science-focused Governance.**
 Singapore’s efficient organizational structure and integrated approach is effective in planning for coastal protections.
 Even with such a centralized form of governance, the focused areas are decentralized (through Adaptation Planning Areas) and dealt with separately with respect to their unique needs and land characteristics.